 - Reviews the results of site reviews at Level III-IV trauma centers.

-- Each of the nine members are specifically appointed to represent the perspective of the EMS/pre-hospital community.
+- Each of the nine members is specifically appointed to represent the perspective of the EMS/pre-hospital community.

 - Members are appointed by the department on the recommendation of SEMTAC to serve for three years.